The Rural Renovator, Design with Country Sense

 • People renovating in the bush or small towns

-• Women managing the build or reno process without formal design help
+• Women managing the build or renovation process without formal design support

 • Anyone who believes their home should feel true to who they are and where they live